jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/widget.rst

    Wrench widget (2D plot)

-In 2D view, the information is shown over time.
+In 2D view, the wrench is shown over time.
 The left-side menu can be used to select which information should be display (for example *Force* along the *Axis Y*).
 This widget used the 2D plot widget described below, hence it uses the same keyboard shortcuts.